[Skip navigation]

 WRAP Book cover

-‘This small book is a simple, sensible, tried and tested tool, that draws together good practice and supports self management.
-It offers anyone with severe mental health problems wanting to work on their own recovery a clear structure and framework, and, by inviting them to fill in the contents on the basis of what they have found by experience works for them, it progressively becomes a reminder of what they need to do to stay well.
-WRAP is an invaluable aid that we are putting into practice across our rehabilitation and recovery service.
+‘This small and simple book is a sensible, tried and tested tool that offers anyone wanting to work on their recovery a clear framework for self management.
+It offers an invitation to engage with reflection and experimentation to discover “what in your experience works for you” and over time it can progressively become a support and a reminder of what a person values and needs to do to stay well.
+WRAP is an invaluable aid that supports learning from experience which we are putting into practice across our mental health and wellbeing services.
 I cannot recommend it too highly.’

 Dr Glenn Roberts FRCPsych MD